 This MFMP is one of the first truly integrated fire management plans developed in Victoria and the Plan represents a coordinated and collaborative approach to fire management.
 The Plan uses the Warrnambool City Council Municipal "footprint" to identify the locality covered by this Plan which articulates and collates the fire planning and treatment works across a range of agencies.

-Agencies that are signatories to this Plan are
+Agencies that developed this Plan are

 - Warrnambool City Council

-- CFA General Manager
+- CFA

-- DSE Area Manager
+- DELWP

 - Parks Victoria

 Document Control

 Versions